 Although our property is closed to the public throughout the year, our visitors enjoy the chance to visit and reflect during our “Days of Celebration.”
 These visits often become a family tradition and a chance to process their loss together.

 If you are looking for a spot to put your loved one’s ashes to rest, you can plant a memory tree.
 Our beautiful mountaintop property overlooks the Blue Ridge Mountains and portions of the James River.
 These memorial trees celebrate the unique lives of people who have passed.
 You can select this service through our website.
-Then, we’ll call to discuss the type of tree you’d like to plant (evergreen and deciduous options are available).
+Then, we’ll call to discuss the type of tree you’d like to plant.

 After you confirm your selection, we ship you a special package with the appropriate containers.
 You can place it in the mail through your local post office.
 If you prefer, for an additional fee, we offer a personal pickup service.